OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/application-insights/app-insights-api-filtering-sampling.md

         // You can pass values from .config public string MyParamFromConfigFile { get; set; }

-        // Link processors to each other in a chain. public SuccessfulDependencyFilter(ITelemetryProcessor next)
+        // Link processors tooeach other in a chain. public SuccessfulDependencyFilter(ITelemetryProcessor next)
         {
             this.Next = next;
         }
         public void Process(ITelemetry item)
         {
-            // To filter out an item, just return if (!OKtoSend(item)) { return; }
+            // toofilter out an item, just return if (!OKtoSend(item)) { return; }
-            // Modify the item if required
+            // Modify hello item if required
             ModifyItem(item);

             this.Next.Process(item);